- Search The Registry

 - My Account

-Louis L. Redding, prominent African American lawyer and civil rights pioneer, was born on this date in 1901.
+Louis L. Redding, a Black lawyer, and civil rights activist, was born on this date in 1901.

 "What we were doing was not addressed to the purpose of singularly changing lives," wrote Redding.
 "We were trying to change the status and experience of a minority of Americans who happened to be Black.
 We were not trying to change our lives; we were trying to change the opportunities of American citizens."

 Louis L. Redding died on September 28, 1998.
-In 2000, the University of Delaware established the Louis L. Redding Chair in their School of Education.
+In 2000, the University of Delaware established the Louis L. Redding Chair in their School of Education, and Louis L. Redding Intermediate School in Middletown, DE, was renamed for him.